 One advantage of keeping your UK home when relocating or emigrating is that it allows you to generate some extra income which could be in the form of rent.

-Having some extra money coming into your bank account after having moved away is definitely a big bonus and may allow you to settle in easier at your new place.
+Having some extra money in your bank account after moving away is a big bonus and may allow you to settle in more efficiently at your new place.

-People are usually too busy spending their budgets on things for their new home and keep nothing in reserve just in case something unexpected were to happen.
+People are usually too busy spending their budgets on things for their new home and keeping nothing in reserve just in case something unexpected happens.

 You may also be liable to pay capital gains tax on any profits made from selling or renting your property in the UK.

 For some people relocating or emigrating away comes out of necessity.
-Whether the reason be something more personal like divorce or something common like wanting to move closer to family they get to do so in the form of a fresh start.
+Whether the reason is something more personal like divorce or something common like wanting to move closer to the family, they get to do so in the form of a fresh start.

 This fresh start is very important for some people as it allows them to move on and not hold onto the past.
-When you have nothing to go back to you’re always looking forward and have no reason to go back.
+When you have nothing to return to, you’re always looking forward and have no reason to return.

-As exciting as moving abroad can be, it can be quite intimidating at the same time.
-You don’t really know anyone or the living costs involved to maintain the lifestyle of your choice.
+As exciting as moving abroad can be, it can also be quite intimidating.
+You don’t know anyone or the living costs involved in maintaining the lifestyle of your choice.

-By selling your home in the UK you get that extra boost in cash which should help you settle down much easier and not worry too much about overspending and the like.
+By selling your home in the UK, you get that extra boost in cash which should help you settle down much easier and not worry too much about overspending.

-Although it’s not very common for a person to absolutely despise a new home to the point where they feel they cannot stay there at all, these things do happen so it’s always better to be prepared.
+Although it’s not very common for people to despise a new home to the point where they feel they cannot stay there, these things happen, so it’s always better to be prepared.

-People often forget to plan for ‘a rainy day’ and blow their budgets on new things rather than saving it.
-If you’re one of these people consider what would happen if you were to find yourself in a bad situation.
+People often forget to plan for ‘a rainy day’ and blow their budgets on new things rather than saving.
+If you’re one of these people, consider what would happen if you were to find yourself in a bad situation.
 Be smart and always plan ahead!

-By selling your property in the UK it makes returning (even if it’s just for a holiday) much harder because you don’t have a place of your own to come back too.
+Selling your property in the UK makes returning (even if it’s just for a holiday) much more complicated because you don’t have a place to return to.

-Firstly, we recommend you only even consider this as an option if you’re financially stable.
+Firstly, we recommend you consider this an option only if you’re financially stable.

 Secondly, the answer to this lies in your personal circumstances.
-If you have someone who can watch over your property or rent it for you while you move away and get started with your new life then go for it.
-However, if you want one thing less to worry about after you move into your new home then it’s better to sell up before you move out so you can focus all your energy on getting the best out of your new life.
+If you have someone who can watch over your property or rent it for you while you move away and start your new life, then go for it.
+However, if you want one thing less to worry about after you move into your new home, then it’s better to sell up before you move out so you can focus all your energy on getting the best out of your new life.

-If you’re in a situation where you’re only moving because of work and the firm you work for is covering your living expenses then it may be better keep your home and rent it out for that little bit extra in monthly income.
+If you’re in a situation where you’re only moving because of work and the firm you work for is covering your living expenses, then it may be better to keep your home and rent it out for that little bit extra in monthly income.

-This is a very common issue among homeowners and it can be very problematic.
+This is a prevalent issue among homeowners and can be very problematic.

-There are times when homeowners get caught in the hype of relocating or moving abroad they forget that they have to sell their home in a set amount of time or for a certain amount BEFORE they can complete the purchase of their new home and move into it.
+Sometimes, homeowners get caught in the hype of relocating or moving abroad.
+They forget that they have to sell their home in a set amount of time or for a certain amount BEFORE they can complete the purchase of their new home and move into it.

 Ask yourself the following at the very start of your move before doing anything else:

-By answering these questions before your move you are preparing yourself just in case something unexpected were to crop up!
+By answering these questions before your move, you are preparing just in case something unexpected crops up!

-Unfortunately, even if you’ve prepared yourself fully, as a homeowner you could still suffer negatively in the form of not being able to sell your home.
-There are many reasons for this, some of which include:
+Unfortunately, even if you’ve prepared yourself fully, as a homeowner, you could still suffer negatively in the form of being unable to sell your home.
+There are many reasons for this, some of which include the following:

-If your property has been on the market for a while with no significant interest then selling to a national home buyers like Housebuyers4u could be the right option for you.
+If your property has been on the market for a while with no significant interest, then selling to a national home buyer like Housebuyers4u could be the right option.

-We guarantee to buy any house in any condition irrespective of it’s condition or location within 7-14 days.
-You may even make more money by selling with us as we cover the cost of most fee’s involved with buying a house.
-Below is a chart outlining our services compared to estate agents and other house buying companies.
+We guarantee to buy any house in any condition, irrespective of its condition or location, within 7-14 days.
+You may even make more money by selling with us as we cover the cost of most fees involved with buying a house.
+Below is a chart outlining our services compared to estate agents and other companies that buy houses.